eBay/bayesian-belief-networks/docs/intro.rst

 (While it is not strictly necessary to think of the events in chronological order, it helps to illustrate this example.)
-Firstly, before the guest arrives presumable, the prize is hidden behind one of the doors.
-Lets model this with a random variable we will call 'PrizeDoor'.
+Firstly, before the guest arrives presumably, the prize is hidden behind one of the doors.
+In the model we will calls these doors 'A', 'B' and 'C'.
+(The choice of names is arbitrary providing they are uniqe).
+Lets model this choice of a prize door with a random variable we will call
+'PrizeDoor'.
 Clearly this variable can take on one of three values, 'A', 'B', or 'C'.
 Now the guest picks a door, lets introduce